The application deadline has passed and is now closed.

 The selection process involves the following:

 - Organizations must apply through the online application portal and provide information about the organization, activities they want to perform, their qualifications and capacity to deliver the scope of work.
-All applications must be submitted along with required documentation by 11:59 p.m. on October 30.
+All applications must be submitted along with required documentation by noon, 12 p.m. on November 2.

-- Applications will be reviewed by a review panel will be scheduled in the week of November 2.
+- Applications will be reviewed by a review panel and will be scheduled on the week of November 2.